Aliases for AFG3L2 Gene

 GeneCards Summary for AFG3L2 Gene

 AFG3L2 (AFG3 Like Matrix AAA Peptidase Subunit 2) is a Protein Coding gene.
 Diseases associated with AFG3L2 include Spinocerebellar Ataxia 28 and Spastic Ataxia 5, Autosomal Recessive.
+Among its related pathways are Spinocerebellar ataxia.
 Gene Ontology (GO) annotations related to this gene include metalloendopeptidase activity and unfolded protein binding.
 An important paralog of this gene is SPG7.